 History of the Buena Vista

-The Buena Vista Cafe opened in a former boarding house in 1916, its name is taken from the Spanish words for "good view."
+The Buena Vista Cafe opened in a former boarding house in 1916, and its name is taken from the Spanish words for "good view."
 For more than a hundred years, locals and visitors have been imbibing at this watering hole that sits just above the end of the Hyde Street cable car line and a block away from Ghirardelli Square.
 And after all those years, they still have a good view, over the cable car turnaround and Aquatic Park.

 And if all that wasn't enough trivia for you, the Buena Vista is featured in the opening scene of the film When a Man Loves a Woman starring Andy Garcia and Meg Ryan.